nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-9.md

 ### The Farm

-1. Withdraw the following from Chests:
+1. Deposit your entire inventory into Chests.
+Withdraw the following:
    - Axe
    - Watering Can
 2. Water crops.